ebystewart/AuRTOS/README.md

 # EVOS
-An Open Source RTOS for Automotive (EV) Applications.
+An Open Source RTOS for Automotive Applications.

      The project is aimed at providing software resources for the development of automotive and industrial solutions based on renewable, non-pollutant and green technologies.
 I hope upon maturity, this project could encourage more enthusiast to try out newer solutions with a reliable, well written Real Time Operating System, kick-start and cut-down costs on commercial solutions.